SirOsborn/Event-Registration-System/README.md

 ---

+## Development Workflow

+This project follows a collaborative Git workflow to ensure code quality and team synchronization.

+1.  **Main Branch:** The `main` branch is the stable, definitive version of the project.
+Direct pushes to `main` are not allowed.
+2.  **Development Branch:** A `dev` branch is used as the primary integration branch for new features.
+3.  **Feature Branches:** All new work (features, bug fixes) must be done on a separate feature branch (e.g., `feature/user-login`, `fix/registration-bug`).
+4.  **Pull Requests (PRs):** When a feature is complete, the developer opens a Pull Request to merge their feature branch into the `dev` branch.
+5.  **Code Review:** At least one other team member must review the Pull Request to check for bugs, style, and correctness before it can be merged.
+This maintains high code quality.

+---

 ## Project Structure

 The project follows a standard Java package structure, separating source code from compiled binaries for a clean workspace.